kwiniaskaridge/website-org/src/declaration-of-planned-community/README.md

 sidebar: auto
 ---

-# Declaration of Planned Community for Kwiniaska Ridge
+# Declaration of Planned Community

 This Declaration of Planned Community for Kwiniaska Ridge (the "Declaration") is made by The Snyder Shelburne Properties, LLC, a Vermont limited liability company with a place of business in Shelburne, Vermont ("Declarant").